7 Ways to Plan Now to Save on Medicare IRMAA Surcharges Later

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Here is a breakdown of the types of income that trigger IRMAA and how to plan around them today in order to lock in lower healthcare costs in retirement.
+Here's a breakdown of the types of income that trigger IRMAA and how to plan around them today to lock in lower health care costs in retirement.

 Types of income that trigger IRMAA

-Many savvy retirees believe they have optimized their situation by holding municipal bonds or delaying retirement withdrawals, only to be hit with the costly IRMAA surcharge on their Medicare premiums.
-This penalty is triggered by your Modified Adjusted Gross Income (MAGI), a measure that captures typically tax-favored income like tax-exempt interest and, critically, every dollar withdrawn from a traditional IRA or 401(k).
+Many savvy retirees believe they've optimized their situation by holding municipal bonds or delaying retirement withdrawals, only to be hit with the costly IRMAA surcharge on their Medicare premiums.
+This penalty is triggered by your MAGI, a measure that captures typically tax-favored income such as tax-exempt interest and, critically, every dollar withdrawn from a traditional IRA or 401(k).

 Let's examine the specific income sources that push beneficiaries into higher IRMAA brackets and outline the essential strategies necessary to control your MAGI and protect your retirement budget.